Dr Greger’s How Not to Die Cookbook (review)

 Frame of reference

 Nutrition is still an emerging science.
-We seem to still be fumbling trying to understand the mechanisms, the cause and effect relationships of the food we eat on our health, well-being and longevity.
+We still seem to be trying to understand the mechanisms, the cause and effect relationships of the food we eat on our health, well-being and longevity.

 To deal with complexities of a topic like nutrition, we adopt a simplified frame of reference to help us navigate our reality without our mind exploding.
 These simplified frames of reference are never perfect.
 It’s also hard one frame of reference that explains everything perfectly.
 Over time we strive to create new and more useful frames of reference that suits use best.